flutter/website/src/docs/release/breaking-changes/text-selection-theme.md

 **Default changes**

-If you weren't using these properties explicitly, but depended on the previous default colors used for text selection you can add a new field to your `ThemeData` for your app to return to the old defaults:
+If you weren't using these properties explicitly, but depended on the previous default colors used for text selection you can add a new field to your `ThemeData` for your app to return to the old defaults as shown:

 <!-- skip -->
 ```dart